Expected closing costs

-There are certain typical expenses accompanying closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the deal.
+There are certain ordinary fees associated with closing the sale of a house.
+These fees are often split between the buyer and seller, as instructed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help lead you through the process.

 • Points (optional)